MaxSax : Chords

 Timeline of Development:

-2015: Creation of the MaxSax Chord function (used on a patch that sampled from Magnum, P.I. theme
+2016 Spring: Creation of the MaxSax Chord function (used on a patch that sampled from Magnum, P.I. theme) Non-Linear Self Production